dogstyle/page/README.md

 As a demonstration, open up your `console` , preferably in chrome, and type `window`.
 Once you expand this, you will see hundreds and hundreds of variables.

+Often variables will be defined at all different places inside a HTML file, or the many javascript files linked to it. and often they will reference other variables that are likewise scattered.
+This is a messy style to inherit and is quite dangerous since it is too easy to overide a variable and break code.

-What PAGE does is declares a single global variable, whereby all other variables get passed into.
-The method to add and retrieve from this global variable are standardized in an asynchronous way.
-Once the *Constructor* - or - *Object* - or - *Function* are loaded, it calls back and returns it.
+What PAGE does is declares a single global variable, that your app can store everything in and access everything asyncrhonously.
+The method to add and retrieve from this global variable are standardized into either an asynchronous or synchronous return.
+Once the *Constructor* - or - *Object* - or - *Function* is avaialable, it calls back and returns it.

 Much like jQuery has the `$(document).ready` method, PAGE has the `PAGE.wait` mehtod.
 Only PAGE can load anything you feed it.

-#### Organize your APP
+#### An Organized PAGE
 ```
-// Think of your app structured like this

-var myApp = {
+PAGE = {
     Constructors : {}
     , Functions : {}
     , Modules : {}